ClevelandConCoction/ConCoction/2019/README.md

 [KO-repo]: https://github.com/eemeli/konopas

-Once you've got your programme data in the [proper format][KO-fmt], you should just change the `<script>` tags at the bottom of `index.html` to point to your data, and open the page in a web browser.
-If all goes well, you should see your programme nearly ready to use!
+Once you've got your program data in the [proper format][KO-fmt], you should just change the `<script>` tags at the bottom of `index.html` to point to your data, and open the page in a web browser.
+If all goes well, you should see your program nearly ready to use!
 If there are problems, the first place to look for more information is your browser's developer console.

 To start customizing KonOpas for your event, edit the HTML file by replacing